A Guess Isn’t Good Enough for a Jury

 Psychiatrically, a Personality Disorder is a diagnostic condition in which the individual’s personality is pathological or medically significant.

 The DSM5 1 identifies 10 distinct Personality Disorders.
 To make a diagnosis, a psychiatrist considers if symptoms meet criteria that meet the diagnostic threshold.
 He or she relies on clinical evaluation and medical background.
 Malingering the symptoms is is known to occur.
 Lastly, criteria and symptoms do not always reflect publicly-held assumptions.
+Common personality disorders encountered in medico-legal settings is Antisocial Personality Disorder and Borderline Personality Disorder.

 Borderline Personality Disorder includes a constellation of symptoms.
 In the med-legal environment, Dr. Adhia is sensitive to all elements, if this is his Diagnosis.
-A significant feature of this Disorder is impairment of judgment and decision-making.

-Misinterpretation of the actions of others through a paranoid lens might lead a person to seek litigation to prove their perceptions are accurate, or punish another for actions which appear to them to be malicious.
+Misinterpretation of the actions of others through a paranoid lens might lead a person to seek litigation to prove their perceptions are accurate or punish another for actions which appear to them to be malicious.
 In some cases, Paranoid Personality Disorder may appear to be malingering (intentional lying.)

 PPD is better described as a closely-held belief system that is not based in reality.